Home Blog Organize Expenses for Tax Season

 What to Hand Your Accountant

-When tax time arrives, a well-organized set of books means your accountant spends less time sorting through your records — and charges you less for it.
-At minimum, have ready:
+When tax time arrives, a clean set of books means your accountant spends less time sorting through your mess — and charges you less for it.
+Have these ready:

 • A full expense report for the year, broken down by category